OpenFreeEnergy/openfreeenergy.github.io/README.md

 # Website for OpenFreeEnergy

 The get this started within a [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html#regular-installation) environment, first create an environment from the included `environment.yml` file (`conda env create --file environment.yml`).
-Before following the next steps, be sure to active your environment with `conda activate ofe-website` Then you will need to run `bundle install`.
+Before following the next steps, be sure to active your environment with `conda activate ofe-website`.
+Then you will need to run `bundle install`.
 From there, you can launch a local server using `bundle exec jekyll serve`.
 Use the `--watch` argument to `jekyll serve` if you want website to automatically update as you make changes.